Top 10 Countries with Most Gold Reserves

 For more insights into global economics and finance, explore our comprehensive guides to the richest countries by GDP, most profitable companies, and largest stock exchanges.

-This list is based on official gold reserve data reported by central banks and monetary authorities, using the most recent verified information available as of November 2025 from the World Gold Council, International Monetary Fund, and official central bank reports.
+This list is based on official gold reserve data reported by central banks and monetary authorities, using the most recent verified information available as of July 2026 from the World Gold Council, International Monetary Fund, and official central bank reports.
 Gold reserve figures are measured in metric tonnes and may change as central banks buy or sell gold based on monetary policy decisions.
-Reserve values fluctuate with gold prices, and percentages of total reserves are estimates based on total foreign exchange reserve data.
+Reserve values are calculated at a gold price of approximately $4,075 per troy ounce and fluctuate with gold prices; percentages of total reserves are estimates based on total foreign exchange reserve data.

 Frequently Asked Questions